-The control panel on the C1104-GP1 server provides you with system monitoring and control.
+The control panel on the C1104-GP2/C1110-GP2 server provides you with system monitoring and control.
 LEDs that indicate system power, HDD activity, network activity, system overheat and a system overheat/fan-fail/ UID LED.
 A main power button and a system reset button are also included.

-Serverboard and GPU Subsystem
+Serverboard and PCIe Subsystem

-The C1104-GP1 server chassis is an ATX form factor chassis designed to be used in a 1U rackmount configuration.
-The serverboard's I/O backplane supports up to three standard size (double-width) GPUs to enable high-quality GPU computing solutions.
-A 15-pin VGA port, two USB 3.0 ports, two Gigabit LAN ports and a dedicated RJ-45 IPMI LAN port are also supported.
-The GPUs process complex image calculations and then route the data out through the VGA port on the serverboard.
-The GPUs, which come with a passive heatsink attached, have been tested for use with this system.
+The C1104-GP2/C1110-GP2 server chassis is an ATX form factor chassis designed to be used in a 1U rackmount configuration.
+The serverboard's I/O backplane supports up to three standard size (double-width) and one half-height PCIe cards which can offer optional computing solutions.
+A 15-pin VGA port, two USB 3.0 ports, Gigabit LAN ports and a dedicated RJ-45 IPMI LAN port are also supported.

-Important: Check with your SGI sales or service representative prior to using any GPU not sourced from the SGI factory.
+Important: Check with your SGI sales or service representative prior to using any PCIe device not sourced from the SGI factory or documented by SGI as a supported option.